awmpietro/chat-app/README.md

 docker-compose up
 ```

-After building, You can access the app on [http://localhost:5000](http://localhost:5000).
+Wait for the full bulding.
+It first can take a while.
+After building, you gonna see the message in console: `INFO: Accepting connections at http://localhost:5000`.
+Now you can access the app on [http://localhost:5000](http://localhost:5000).

 - Server will run on `http://localhost:7070`; It will first run the tests before starting.
 - Bot will run on `http://localhost:6060`;